Skip to main content

 A stylized snail emoji with a long shell and two antennae.

-We bring in live aquatic insects, let the kids sort through them, and talk about their importance to healthy lakes and creeks.
+We bring in live aquatic insects, let the students sort through them, and talk about their importance to healthy lakes and creeks.
+Students deduce the health of the waterbody based on what they find.
 For this one we can also have the kids go out and collect insects if there is an easy-to-access pond/creek/lake nearby.
+Seasonally available, spring-fall.

 Pretend & Play canoe